sumitsahoo/android-guidelines/project_and_code_guidelines.md

 Note that the arguments of a Fragment - `Fragment.getArguments()` - are also a Bundle.
 However, because this is a quite common use of Bundles, we define a different prefix for them.

+Android coding syle guide states:

+Non-public, non-static field names start with m.
+Static field names start with s.
+Other fields start with a lower case letter.
+Public static final fields (constants) are ALL_CAPS_WITH_UNDERSCORES.
+It would be private ImageButton mButtonStart; or private static sSingletonThing;

+That convention is by the way only required to be used if you want to contribute to the Android sourcecode, you can write your own apps in any style.

+The only naming convention that you should really follow is the general Java Class/Method/variable schema: (from above wikipedia link)

+Class names: UpperCamelCase
+Method names: lowerCamelCase
+Variable names: lowerCamelCase
+Constants: ALL_CAPS

 Example:

 ```java